 - Potential to offer much longer service life over traditional lead acid technology

 - More expensive when compared to established lead acid batteries, however can be viable when considering their extended service life

 - Need to look beyond the marketing to establish if they really are suitable for small scale off-grid applications

 Lithium Iron Phosphate

 There are a few variations of the lithium chemistry, but the most suitable to off-grid usage is the iron phosphate.
 This technology offers great capacity and current output for a lightweight and small size.
 The only downsize to this technology is the high cost due to use of rare earth metals.
-LIP is the safest of all the lithium technologies, but still not as safe as AGM or GEL.
+LiFePO4 is the safest of all the lithium technologies - as safe as the battery in your phone.

 - Has extremely good cycle life

 - Can deliver very high current outputs

 - Lightweight and small for the storage capacity

 In small scale off-grid applications, we recommend using a VRLA battery that is designed for solar.
 Our most popular battery for off-grid use is the 200ah GEL VRLA battery, as it offers a great balance.
 It has a high service life, can handle being deeply discharged a few times without significant damage, is very safe, compatible with almost all charge controllers and inverters, and has a cost comparable to FLA and AGM batteries.